Quick reference

 Providing a default line-height

-Tailwind’s default theme configures a sensible default line-height for each text-{size} utility.
+Tailwind’s default theme configures a sensible default line-height for each font-size utility.
 You can configure your own default line heights when using custom font sizes by defining each size using a tuple of the form [fontSize, lineHeight] in your tailwind.config.js file.

 tailwind.config.js